-New board members can be selected by current board members; by members, chapters or affiliates; or by other related groups such as religious bodies or government agencies.
+New board members can be selected by current board members; by members, chapters, or affiliates; or by other related groups such as religious bodies or government agencies.
 By far, the most common method among public charities is election by peers.
 Board members can re-elect their colleagues and/or others to the board position.
 This type of a board is called self-perpetuating.
 A board that elects its own members has the advantage of determining its needs based on the profile of the present board.
 It can focus on group dynamics, missing skills, or the need for diversity when searching for new board members.
 This process clearly is labor-intensive for the current board, but it provides an opportunity to bring together a group of committed people who have had a chance to define their mutual goals.

-What is a board of directors profile matrix?
+What is a board recruitment matrix?

 Effective board recruitment follows the principles of matching available resources with existing needs.
 How does a board know what it needs?
 It must first clarify what it already has.
-It relies on a board profile matrix — a tool that allows it to map out the composition of the present board.
+It relies on a strategic board composition matrix — a recruitment tool that allows it to map out the composition of the present board.
 This map reveals the missing ingredients and allows the board to focus its search in the right direction.

-A board profile matrix forces the board to articulate the kinds of qualities, characteristics, skills, expertise, backgrounds, and various perspectives that make a good board.
+A board composition matrix forces the board to articulate the kinds of qualities, characteristics, skills, expertise, backgrounds, and various perspectives that make a good board.
 After becoming sensitive to these attributes and verifying which of them are already there, the board’s governance committee is one step closer to meeting the needs of the board.

 Should we send out board member applications to recruit new board members?